Module 8 of 10

 Memory types

-"Priya is a freelance content writer.
-Prefers concise suggestions with trade-offs."
+| User | Facts about you | "Priya is a freelance writer.
+Prefers concise suggestions." |

-"Don't rewrite my entire paragraph when I ask for a tweak — just fix the specific thing."
+| Feedback | Corrections that should persist | "Don't rewrite my paragraph — just fix the specific thing." |

-"Brand guidelines for GreenLeaf are in the shared Google Drive folder."
+| Reference | Pointers to external resources | "Brand guidelines in the shared Google Drive folder." |

 Creating memories